Sign up

 $ react-native run-android

-Multiple packages can be used to add push notification dependency to your React application. react-native-firebase is a popular package that can add all Firebase functionalities to React applications.
-Here, we use the package react-native-push-notification that only deals with the push notification functionality.
-You can get the package using node package manager/yarn with the following snippet (from GitHub):
+You can use multiple packages to add push notification dependency to your React application. react-native-firebase is a popular package that can add all Firebase functionalities to React applications.

 For npm: